Brass Recycling in Austin

 Brass is a type of mixed-metal alloy made up of copper and zinc.
 The different combinations of these elements can affect the grade of brass, color and other resiliency properties.
 As a rust-resistant metal, brass items make ideal candidates for scrap metal recycling.
 It’s also noteworthy that non-ferrous metals like brass fetch a higher trade value compared to ferrous metal counterparts like steel or iron.
 In this guide, we’ll look at how to recycle brass– from brass shavings to new brass cuts, brass borings, brass radiators, and more.

-Responsible Brass Metal Recycling in Austin
+Responsible Brass Metal Recycling in Austin, TX

 Because Gardner Metal Recycling in Austin wants to help our clients dispose of metals responsibly, we offer competitive brass scrap metal prices to make it worth your while.
 We even offer commercial services like dumpster rental and pickup so you won’t even have to leave your project site in order to make metal recycling part of your scrap metal solution.